Games-as-Research/Assets/README.md

 # Assets
-A tiny bucket storage for any GaR Projects
+A tiny bucket storage for any MD Projects

 If you put images or any small-ish files in here, you should be able to reference them into other projects.